calidae/vue-generate-component/README.md

 This project tries to solve tedious copy&paste operations from **our** daily workflow.
-Please notice that the generated files will require some external libraries such as Vue or @vue/test-utils.
+Please notice that the generated files will require some external libraries such as Vue, @vue/test-utils or Sass loader configuration.
 Make sure these libraries are available in your project.

 ## TODO